 - You will see a notification in your business profile to turn on product tagging in Instagram.

 Once everything is approved and enabled, you will need to connect your Facebook product catalog to your IG account.

 - Go to the Shopping section in your settings and click on Products.

 - Select your Product catalog.
 Then tap Done.

-Now that everything is set up and imported you can begin tagging posts with your products.
-You can start tagging products through the Share Screen.
-Same way as you tag other users.
+Now that everything is set up and imported, you can begin tagging posts with your products.
+You can start tagging products through the Share Screen, the same way you tag other users.

-This feature and the ability to save products into a wishlist, is currently a game changer for businesses to turn their profile into a shopping experience.
-As well as will soon become a norm practices for all businesses.
+This feature and the ability to save products into a wishlist is currently a game changer for businesses to turn their profile into a shopping experience.
+This will become a normal practices for all businesses.